 If you’re in the middle of shopping for your first mountain bike, there’s a good chance that you quickly became overwhelmed with the incredibly broad array of options.
 It’s almost like buying a car.
 We’ve created this guide to help you sort through all the information and choose the best mountain bike for you.
+As you navigate the process, you might want to compare prices between some of the options we provide below:

 What Kind of Riding Will I Be Doing?

 The first question to ask yourself is, “What kind of riding will I be doing?”
 Different riding styles require different bike styles, so your first consideration is where and how you plan to ride.
 After that, you want to decide what kind of suspension system you need.
 Lastly, but certainly not least, you must make sure your bike fits you well.
 This is best done in person, of course.
+If you’re looking for a road bike, read our post about how to pick the right road bike.

 Mountain Bike Styles